The idiom, “there’s more to this than meets the eye,” is aptly applied to Rubik’s Cube Impossible!

 The morphing colour palette is made possible with iridescent colour tiles.
 The inconsistent colour scheme requires Cubers to potentially track multiple colours for each square while twisting and turning their way to the final solution, significantly raising the degree of difficulty.

-Rubik’s Cube Impossible is scheduled for release in Japan this Spring at the cost of approximately $25 USD.
+Rubik’s Cube Impossible is scheduled for release in Japan this Spring and eventually worldwide at the cost of $14.99 USD.